akshay5995/context-switch/content/blog/useReport/index.md

 import React, { useEffect, useRef } from "react" import { useReport } from "powerbi-report-component"

-// Some powerbi setting disable your nav and filters from embed const settings = {
+// Some powerbi settings to disable your nav and filters from embed const settings = {
   filterPaneEnabled: false,
   navContentPaneEnabled: false,